danutavadanei/gqlgen-validate/README.md

 mandatory `rule` argument to any `go-playground/validator` expression and, when needed, add a custom `message` to override the default runtime error text.
 Field names in the `rule` string use the GraphQL casing - the plugin automatically maps them to the Go struct field names produced by gqlgen.
-The generated middleware runs the validator for any resolver argument whose value implements the `Validatable` interface, so you never need to repeat annotations on queries or mutations.

 During generation the plugin drops a tiny `IsValidatable` method next to every validated input type.
 The runtime middleware only inspects values that